-How to Completely Optimize Your Google My Business Listing
+Google My Business: How to Completely Optimize Your GMB Listing

 You can add or change service area details at any time.

-If you don’t service customers outside of the brick-and-mortar, select No then input contact details on the next prompt.
+If you don’t service customers outside of the brick-and-mortar, select No, then input contact details on the next prompt.

-After that, you can then click Finish to publish the listing.
+After that, you can then click Next to verify the profile.

-Verifying Your Google My Business Listing
+Verifying Your Google Business Profile

-You need to verify your Google My Business listing.
+You need to verify your Google Business Profile.

-This is done via Postcard by mail, which takes up to five business days.
+This is done via postcard by mail, which takes up to five business days.

 It proves to Google you can manage and do, in fact, represent the business you claim.

-Verifying your business is crucial for the visibility and performance of the listing.
+Verifying your business is crucial for the visibility and performance of the profile.

 It’s important to know that Google won’t display your business or its edits until the business is verified.